This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-- Quick: Ready in under an hour, making it perfect for busy days.
+- Quick: Ready in under 1 hour.

 Ingredients